IndoorAdventurer/personal-obsidian-plugins/README.md

 ## Individual Plugins
 The individual plugins are:
-- `ZettelSuit`: a collection of tools to remove friction from my Zettelkasten workflow.
+- [ZettelSuit](zettelsuite-vincent/README.md): a collection of tools to remove friction from my Zettelkasten workflow.
-- `FitnessTracker`: for tracking workouts and progress on individual exercises.
+- FitnessTracker: for tracking workouts and progress on individual exercises.